snoleo/ejs-easy-loader/README.md

 If you want to minimize the output htmls, you should set `minify` option in [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin#minification).

 ## Why another ejs loader

 There are already several ejs loaders for Webpack on github, but most of them are outdated.
-When I tried to insert some partial HTML inside a [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) template file, none of the ejs loader could work.
-Neither could answers on stackoverflow.com would help.
+When I tried to include some partial HTML inside a [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) template file, I could not get a clear and proper solution, neither could answers on stackoverflow.com would help.

-After searching and learning I decided to create this `ejs-easy-loader`, hope it will help others to work at partial in template.
+After searching and learning I decided to create this `ejs-easy-loader`, hope it will help others to work at including partials in a template.

 ## License